 THE BASIC DIFFERENCE BETWEEN PLAY-LIKE SPORT AND DUTY-LIKE SPORT

 One of the most basic differences between the two kinds of sport is that the tendency to engage in play-like sport comes intrinsically, whereas duty-like sport is a result of force or obligation.
-It is a common belief that humans tend to not find joy or pleasure in activities which have been forced on to them.
+It is a common belief that humans tend to not find joy or pleasure in activities that have been forced on to them.
 If people find the will and determination to engage in a sport, chances are that they really enjoy the process, not just the act of achieving a goal.
 Whereas, when it comes to duty-like sport, individuals just aim at getting done with the game as an obligation.
 This kind of play is most common in schools and other educational and reforming institutes.
-While the intent behind introducing sports in the curriculum is great, as it is common knowledge that playing sports help in developing great eye-hand coordination and polishing motor skills, the actual takeaway from these duty-like sports tend to differ a lot.
+While the intent behind introducing sports in the curriculum is great, as it is common knowledge that playing sports help in developing great eye-hand coordination and polishing motor skills, the actual takeaway from these duty-like sports tends to differ a lot.
 If the comparison of play-like sport and duty-like sport needs to be summed up in one simple word, I would say that “will” is what is present in play-like sport and lacks in a duty-like sport.
 In duty-like sport, not only is the sport extremely goal-oriented, which adds a lot of pressure on the participants, but also the actual playing has a motive, and fun and enjoyment is not it.
 Sure, some players who have to engage in duty-like sport might enjoy it as well, but this percentage is very low, and often depends on the actual predisposition of the individual towards sports in general.
 Chances are that they really do enjoy the sport and are highly motivated to perform well.
 But not everyone is successful in striking this balance.

 ADVANTAGES OF PLAY-LIKE SPORT